agentplexus/stats-agent-team/presentation.md

 <!--
 Some challenges remain.
 Paywalled content is inaccessible.
 Different languages need special handling.
 And we'd love to support statistical ranges, not just single values.
 These are areas for future enhancement.
+[PAUSE:1500]
+No system is perfect, and ours has known limitations.
+Paywalled content behind subscriptions like the New York Times or academic journals is inaccessible without credentials.
+We can see the page exists, but can't fetch the content.
+Non-English sources require translation layers.
+And range statistics like "seventy nine to ninety six percent" don't fit our current schema that expects a single value field.
+These aren't blockers, but they limit coverage.
+On the roadmap, we're planning to add a value max field for ranges, integrate Perplexity A P I which has built-in search, add caching to avoid redundant searches, implement streaming for better perceived performance, and add multi-language support.
+The foundation is solid, now it's about expanding capabilities based on user feedback.
 [PAUSE:2500]
 -->